riboseinc/jekyll-theme-open-project/CI_OPS.md

   Ideally, during static site build the automation would pull relevant data from a centralized or distributed source and place it as needed inside Jekyll site structure before executing `jekyll build`.

+Common items that this documentation doesn’t cover, but guides are available elsewhere:

+- You may want to have separate staging and production branches in your CI configuration.

+- You may want to put CloudFront in front of your S3-hosted site.